spinks/Formality/README.md

 #### Example Response
 `ok`

-### `POST admin/:col/d/:event`
+### `DELETE admin/:col/d/:event`
 Responds with status 200 if the post request was sucsessful.
 Allows for deleting of events.
-Delets the event with id passed in the url.
+Deletes the event with id passed in the url.
 #### Resource URL
 `https://formality.eu-gb.cf.appdomain.cloud/admin/:col/d/:event`
 #### Resource Information